humanhighway/inventingwithmonster.github.io/src/pages/20190207-how-to-fix-final-argument-passed-to-useeffect-changed-size-between-renders.md

 And the comparitor array given to React would remain the same length, no matter how `pose` grew or shrank.

-It worked, but despite 10 being quite a generous pose amount, it's still brittle.
+It worked, but despite `10` being quite a generous pose amount, it's hardly bullet-proof.
 It also creates a new array which is more memory-intensive than a string.
 It's not a big deal but when we're dealing with animations its better to keep garbage collection down where you can.